 Growing up playing sports, Heather learned that working together creates success.
 It’s about team, not individual accolades.

 Heather started her career in 2007 with Ernst & Young, reaching manager level for the Assurance and Advisory practice.
 In 2011, she left EY and began offering her services as an independent consultant, with clients including a large Edmonton-based public company and NCSG.
 In 2013, she joined NCSG as the VP Finance and moved into the role of CFO in 2019.
+In November 2020, Heather was promoted to President, NCSG.

 Heather believes in continuous improvement—”pushing ourselves to do the best work we can.”
 She describes NCSG as hard-working people who care about getting the job done properly and safely and making sure customers are satisfied.